 Where the Wild Things Are!

-White and Golden-Crowned Sparrows, W. Scrubs Jays, American Robins, Brewer’s Blackbirds, Starlings, American Kestrels, Black Phoebe, Yellow-rumped Warblers, Ruby-crowned Kinglets, House Finch, Lesser Goldfinch, House Sparrow, Anna’s Hummingbird, Northern Mockingbird, California Towhee.
+You might find these birds in the fields, gardens, or riparian (river) corridor – White and Golden-Crowned Sparrows, California Scrubs Jays, American Robins, Brewer’s Blackbirds, Starlings, American Kestrels, Black Phoebe, Yellow-Rumped Warblers, Ruby-Crowned Kinglets, House Finch, Lesser Goldfinch, House Sparrow, Anna’s Hummingbird, Northern Mockingbird, California Towhee.

 One of the more visible animals seen on the Guadalupe River Trail is the Black-tailed Jackrabbit (Lepus californicus).
 Jackrabbits are members of the order Lagamorpha, which comes from the Greek words lagos for “hare” and morphe meaning “form”.
 The order includes hares, rabbits, and pikas.
 Many people mistake rabbits and hares for large members of the rodent family.
 Lagomorphs, unlike rodents, have four (4) incisors in their upper jaw (rodents have only two incisors) and Lagomorphs will, for the most part, eat only vegetation while rodents will eat both meat and vegetation.

 Visitors using the trail just after sunrise or just before sunset may see a Striped Skunk start out on it’s night time search for food.
 At least one family of 5 young have been seen near the Taylor St. over crossing and several adults have been seen from Coleman Ave. to Alviso.
 Like all wildlife, please watch from a respectful distance and never try to handle or capture any animal that appears sick or injured.
 Please report sick or injured wildlife to the park rangers or animal services.